beaucollins/gutenbuild/README.md

 ```

 In this example, the results are uploaded as artifacts.
-In a differnt project we do this prior to kicking of a `PHPUnit` based test suite that requires these files to be present.
+In a different project we do this prior to kicking of a `PHPUnit` based test suite that requires these files to be present.